DevCycleHQ/devcycle-docs/docs/home/your-organization/manage-team/member-roles.md

 ### Roles

-There are three main roles in DevCycle
+There are two main roles in DevCycle

 **Owner**